4th of July Front Porch Tour

 I found these black and white pillows at Homegoods.
 And I’m going to say it was a miracle!
 I searched 3 or 4 stores for black and white pillows and I was just about to give up.
 I walked into Homegoods and nearly missed these.
 But I caught them with the corner of my eye as I was walking out the door.
 I had an angels singing moment!
 I swooped them up like a crazy Homegoods shopper and held them tight until the purchase was made.
 They are indoor-outdoor pillows so they are perfect for the front porch.

 I was also able to upgrade the rug on the porch with a World Market rug.
 It is not an outdoor rug but my front porch is covered and I sprayed it with a waterproofing spray to help protect it from dirty shoes.
+I got the idea from when I hired waterproofing services when I got a roof repair a few months ago, and the topic of waterproofing other things came up.
+I really love the fiber cement siding made by a trusted contractor at BA Roofing Services.
+So far both have held up quite well.

 Then I layered in my 4th of July decorations.